 Our negative emotions are often responses to external events in our lives.
-We face stressors and problems on a daily basis.
+We face stressors and problems on a daily basis that threaten to damage our emotional health.
 Some are chronic, such as toxic relationships, a hostile work environment, the effects of trauma, or caring for a loved one who is ill or disabled.
 Additionally, our negative emotions can be caused by internal factors such as mental illness or other mental health challenges.

 Like everything in life, emotions are neither all good nor all bad.
 Just as there are negative emotions, there are positive ones, too.
 Some are a mix of both.
 Self-conscious emotions, those that deal with our feelings about ourselves, can be positive and motivating or negative and damaging.
 It’s actually not the emotions themselves but what we do about them that determine our emotional health.

 The situations, whether external or internal, that cause unpleasant or life-disrupting emotions are the bare patches in the garden of life.
 Compared to everything else around them, they’re ugly.
 Barren.
 They seem to have nothing to offer.
 They ruin the garden.
 How can someone enjoy the garden of life and make it a garden worth being in when there are unsightly, dirty patches?

 It’s a legitimate question that leads to some very important questions: